integrtr/UI5Con2024-Workshop/README.md

 # Building your first UI5 tooling extension

+>  Note: If you are looking for the final build with reference custom tasks, kindly check the [moreCustomTasks](https://github.com/integrtr/UI5Con2024-Workshop/tree/moreCustomTasks) branch

 ### Middleware

 The UI5 Server module provides server capabilities for local development of UI5 projects.